smastrom/vue-global-loader/README.md

 - Providing a practical API customizable via few key props (get started in 10 seconds)
 - Properly disable user interactions with the rest of the app while the loader is displayed
 - Announcing a screen reader message when the loader is displayed
-- Dynamically update options from anywhere in the app and set options scoped to the current loader
+- Dynamically update options from anywhere in the app and apply options only to a specific loader

 ## Table of Contents